List of EastEnders characters introduced in 2013: Josef

 Josef, played by Aleksandar Mikic, appears in three episodes from 6 to 9 May 2013.
 Josef is a builder hired by Ian Beale (Adam Woodyatt) to work on a restaurant that Ian plans to open.
 Ian is annoyed that Josef hangs a sign up badly, and when Josef falls and cuts him arm, Ian tells him to go to the hospital and return tomorrow, saying he will not be paid for the rest of the day.
 Josef instead goes to The Queen Victoria public house, where he speaks to Roxy Mitchell (Rita Simons) about his family.
 Ian sees Josef and tells him he will get a written warning the next day.
 The next day, Ian sacks Josef because he is on a break instead of getting cement.
 Josef gets drunk at the pub and when Roxy leaves the till open, Kat Moon (Jessie Wallace) stops him from taking money and Roxy bars him.
 Kat later sees Josef enter the pub, and Roxy is shocked to see Josef upstairs.
 He wants cash from the safe, which Roxy closes.
 Kat arrives and Josef grabs Roxy.
 Kat tells Josef he is not thinking straight because he is drunk, and he would not be invited to his daughter's wedding if she found out.
 Roxy's daughter Amy Mitchell (Amelie Conway) comes in, and Josef lets Roxy go and apologises before leaving.

 Heat called Josef "shifty" and said he is the one person in Walford they would not "want barging into [their] lounge uninvited".

 Sam James

-Sam James, played by Cornell S John, is the former husband of Ava Hartman (Clare Perkins) and estranged father of her son Dexter Hartman (Khali Best).
+Sam James, played by Cornell John, is the former husband of Ava Hartman (Clare Perkins) and estranged father of her son Dexter Hartman (Khali Best).
 He made his first appearance on 14 May 2013.
 He departed on 16 December 2013.